The One Thing Every Room Needs (But Most Are Missing)

 The goal is not uniformity.

-It’s also possible to create instability by having more than one competing anchor.
+It’s also possible to create instability by having more than one competing focal point.

 This often happens when:

-- several emotionally strong pieces share the same visual plane
+- multiple strong elements share the same visual plane

 The result is not balance.